JW017/5YNDROMEdobi/README.md

-Turn on apache and MySQL\n
+Turn on apache and MySQL

-Import 5yndrome (4).sql into MySQL \n
+Import 5yndrome (4).sql into MySQL

-Start navigating with about.html \n
+Start navigating with about.html